rx-72/Data-Augmentation-Project/README.md

 3. Run tests messing around with histogram model

+4. Test environment.yml file

-4. Look into finding subsets of importance vs points of importance if have the time
+5. Look into finding subsets of importance vs points of importance if have the time

 (May remove cancer dataset, tests are more effectively upon numerical data lables)